 Moving, positioning and resizing images

 Images can be moved and repositioned by dragging them, inserting spaces, tabs or text between them and the left margin, by indenting the left margin, or by enclosing the image in a table cell.
 Resizing can be done by dragging the handles, but it is better to do this only to get a rough idea of their ideal size, then use an image editing program to resize them accurately while maintaining their proportion and re-import them.
 See Positioning images, Moving images and Resizing images.

 One of TreePad's powerful features is that it is able to import and export images in a wide range of popular formats.
 Thus you can use it as a de facto image converter if you wish.
 Image conversion is also carried out when an article with images is exported as a Web page, to make the resulting image files as small as practicable to shorten download speed.
 See Exporting images.

-- You can select multiple images (within the same folder) to be inserted using the same methods as used in the Windows file manager to select multiple files, i.e., pressing and holding down the Shift or Ctrl keys to select consecutive or non-consecutive images respectively.
+- You can select multiple images (within the same folder) to be inserted using the same methods as used in Windows Explorer to select multiple files, i.e., pressing and holding down the Shift or Ctrl keys to select consecutive or non-consecutive images respectively.

 - This is also termed a thumbnail, from the phrase "thumbnail sketch", i.e., a sketch about the size of a thumbnail.